-The following are stories from women who, for different reasons, were going back and forth from bottles to breastfeeding and this is what they learned.
+The following story is from a woman who was going back and forth from bottles to breastfeeding and this is what they learned.

 This is gravity feeding, and the baby has to either swallow or choke regardless of flow or how hungry he is.
 So you are making a fois gras baby!
 The baby looks hungry because he is gulping down the milk, it’s a reflex to keep from choking (think keg stand).
 When a baby gets used to this, he stops sucking and lets the milk flow into his mouth with minimal effort.